microsoft/debug-adapter-protocol/specification.md

   showUser?: boolean;

   /**
-   * An optional url where additional information about this message can be
+   * A url where additional information about this message can be found.
-   * found.
    */
   url?: string;

   /**
-   * An optional label that is presented to the user as the UI for opening the
+   * A label that is presented to the user as the UI for opening the url.
-   * url.
    */
   urlLabel?: string;
 }